Reimagining WIS 175 Study – Milwaukee County

 Public Involvement

-The Reimagining WIS 175 Study began in 2022 and is anticipated to be finalized in 2025.
+The Reimagining WIS 175 Study began in 2022 and was finalized in 2025 with a report that documented the study efforts:

 Contact